-- As a student living on campus, you are a constituent of the RHA. - RHA impacts residential living extensively by approving policy changes, organizing numerous events, and managing thousands of student dollars. - Positions on hall governments provide valuable leadership experience which translates into valuable real-life experience! - All meetings and programs coordinated by the RHA are open and usually free of charge to all residents.
+- As a student living on campus, you are a constituent of the RHA. - RHA impacts residential living extensively by approving policy changes, organizing numerous events, and managing thousands of student dollars. - Positions on hall governments provide valuable leadership experience which translates into valuable real-life experience! - All meetings and programs coordinated by the RHA are open and usually free

-2019 - 2020 Residence Hall Association (RHA) Executive Board
+2020 - 2021 Residence Hall Association (RHA) Executive Board